“City Walks”

 Next Gathering:

-DATE: Wed, June 18th, 2025, 6pm to 8pm
+Wed, July 16th, 2025, 6pm to 8pm

 Note: there will be an optional meet-up for those who want to grab a drink after the walk.